lukamiletic95/papers/Push pull push HEAP PSS.md

 Function *increaseHopCount()* increments the value of hop count in each descriptor of the view it received as a parameter.

 Active  thread periodically initiates communication based on its strategy - push, pull or push-pull [13].
 In case of pushing information, it sends its partial view and its own descriptor to the passive thread of the selected peer.
+In case of pulling, it creates a pull request by sending an EMPTY_SET to the passive thread of the selected peer.

+Passive thread is used to receive information and pull requests from active threads of other nodes.
+In case the information was pushed to the p

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMTgxNjI5OSwxMzUzODI3OTIyLC0xMD
+eyJoaXN0b3J5IjpbLTU4NDYyMzcxNiwxMzUzODI3OTIyLC0xMD
 A5NTk1OTc0LDUwODI4MTA2NiwtMTIxODA4MDg5NywtMTUxNjUx
 NzI0NiwtMTE0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNz
 c2NSwtMTY4NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03